atomix/atomix/README.md

 cluster.addRemoteMember("http://localhost:8082/copycat");
 ```

-Note that CopyCat does not particularly care about the protocol of any given node
+Note that Copycat does not particularly care about the protocol of any given node
 in the cluster.
 Theoretically, different nodes could be connected together by any
 protocol they want (though I can't imagine why one would want to do such a thing).
 For the local replica, the protocol's server is used to receive messages.
 For remote
 replicas, each protocol instance's client is used to send messages to those replicas.

 ## Built-in protocols
-CopyCat maintains several built-in protocols, some of which are implemented on top
+Copycat maintains several built-in protocols, some of which are implemented on top
 of asynchronous frameworks like [Netty](http://netty.io) and [Vert.x](http://vertx.io).

 ### Local Protocol